jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (h) financial contributions under the Resource Management Act 1991:
   (i) grants and subsidies:
   (j) any other source.
-(3) A policy adopted under section 102(4)(a) must also show how the local authority has, in relation to the sources of funding identified in the policy, complied with section 101(3).
+(3) A policy adopted under section 102(1) must also show how the local authority has, in relation to the sources of funding identified in the policy, complied with section 101(3).
+(4) If a local authority amends its revenue and financing policy under section 93(4), only a significant amendment to the policy is required to be audited in accordance with sections 84(4) and 94(1).

 ### 104 Liability management policy
-A policy adopted under section 102(4)(b) must state the local authority's policies in respect of the management of both borrowing and other liabilities, including—
+A policy adopted under section 102(1) must state the local authority's policies in respect of the management of both borrowing and other liabilities, including—
   (a) interest rate exposure; and
   (b) liquidity; and
   (c) credit exposure; and
-  (d) debt repayment; and
+  (d) debt repayment.
-  (e) specific borrowing limits; and
+  (e)
-  (f) the giving of securities.
+  (f)

 ### 105 Investment policy
-A policy adopted under section 102(4)(c) must state the local authority's policies in respect of investments, including— (a) the objectives in terms of which financial and equity investments are to be managed; and (b) the mix of investments; and
+A policy adopted under section 102(1) must state the local authority's policies in respect of investments, including— (a)
+  (b) the mix of investments; and
   (c) the acquisition of new investments; and
   (d) an outline of the procedures by which investments are managed and reported on to the local authority; and